prashanthi3105/test/README.md

+In that case, the focus should be on risk management, operational efficiency, and profitability for the bank, while ensuring that the recommendation engine helps improve the bank's decision-making processes, minimizes default risks, and supports overall business growth.

+Let’s adjust the problem statement and business context to align with Wells Fargo's interests:

+Problem Statement:
+Wells Fargo seeks to develop a credit recommendation engine that optimizes loan approval processes while minimizing credit risk and maximizing profitability.
+The goal is to provide data-driven recommendations for both new and existing customers, ensuring that only financially stable and low-risk individuals are granted credit.

+The engine will focus on:

+Onboarding New Customers: Assessing the financial health of new applicants to ensure they meet the bank’s criteria for loan approval and are unlikely to default.
+Verifying Existing Customers: Monitoring and verifying financial data of existing customers to determine if they are trending positively or negatively in terms of financial health, thus preventing any future risks of loan defaults.
+Forecasting Financial Health: Using historical data to forecast customers’ future financial trends, allowing Wells Fargo to anticipate potential loan defaults and adjust lending decisions accordingly.
+Loan Eligibility & Risk Assessment: Preventing loan defaults by ensuring customers do not take loans beyond their repayment capacity.
+This includes:
+Loan-to-Income (LTI) Ratio: Ensuring that loan requests are aligned with a customer’s income and financial capacity.
+Loan-to-Value (LTV) Ratio: Verifying the collateral value for secured loans and ensuring that the ratio aligns with the bank's risk appetite.
+Risk Segmentation and Decision-Making: Classifying customers into high, medium, or low-risk categories based on their financial trends.
+Loans will be offered based on the risk profile, with higher-risk customers either being declined or offered less favorable terms (higher interest rates, smaller loan amounts).
+Optimized Loan Portfolio: Focusing on increasing the bank's overall loan portfolio quality by approving only customers with a low likelihood of default.
+This will enhance profitability by increasing the number of loans that are likely to be repaid on time.
+Business Context:
+In today’s competitive banking environment, Wells Fargo needs to balance customer acquisition with risk mitigation.
+The credit recommendation engine will support Wells Fargo’s business objectives by ensuring that lending decisions are aligned with the bank’s risk tolerance, profit goals, and regulatory requirements.

+Key objectives include:

+Minimizing Default Risk: By leveraging predictive analytics, the engine will forecast customer financial health and enable Wells Fargo to avoid risky loans.
+This is crucial in a time when defaults and non-performing loans can lead

 Based on the details you've provided about your idea for a credit recommendation engine, here's a refined problem statement and business context:

 ### **Problem Statement:**